This section contains information about security for Cloud Native PostgreSQL, that are analyzed at 3 different layers: Code, Container and Cluster.

 Cloud Native PostgreSQL does not require privileged mode for containers execution.

 postgres system user.
-No component whatsoever requires to run as
+No component whatsoever requires running as

 Likewise, Volumes access does not require privileges mode or